mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 layout: post
 title: Manipulating jQuery and other array-like objects
 ---
-*Push, pop, slice, splice, shift, and unshift anyone?*
+*Pop, push, slice, splice, shift, and unshift anyone?*

 ### Overview

-One of the more frustrating aspects of JavaScript are enumerable objects that look, smell, and feel like an array, but really are not.
-These objects frequently lack array methods (like `pop`,`shift`,`push`, `unshift`) and properties (like `length`).
-Three great examples come to mind:
+JavaScript has a number of enumerable objects that look, smell, and feel like an array, but unfortantely do not have `Array` in their prototype chain.
+These objects often lack array methods (like `pop`, `push`, `shift`, `slice`, `splice', and `unshift`) and properties (like `length`).
+These object can be frustrating to manipulate.
+Three enumerable objects come immediately to mind:

 1. jQuery collections.
 2. The `document.styleSheets` enumerable list.
 3. The `arguments` enumerable list

-There are two options, discussed below.
+There are at least two options to manipulate these data like real
+arrays: either create a new data structure that **is** a *real array*, or manipulate the data in-place.
+Both approaches use `Array.prototype` methods and `call` or `apply`.

 ### Option 1: Convert the list into an array

-This one is probably better for `document.styleSheets` and `arguments`, because array manipulatuion of these in-place either is dangerous or simply does not work.
+This one is probably better for `document.styleSheets` and `arguments`, because direct manipulatuion is either dangerous or simply does not work.
 Conversion is simple:

-    arg_list = [];
+    var arg_list = [], stylesheet_list = [];

     Array.prototype.push.apply( arg_list, arguments );
+    Array.prototype.push.apply( stylesheet_list, document.styleSheets );

-And our work is done: `arg_list` is a *real array* and can be manipulated as such.
+Both `arg\_list` and `stylesheet\_list` are *real arrays* that can be maniplated as such.

-### Option 2: Use call to manipulate in-place.
+### Option 2: Use `Array.protype` to manipulate data in-place.

 This is especially handy for jQuery collections.